briansimiyuj/doctor-appointment-app/README.md

     a.
 Pass doctor info as props to the card component
     b.
 Display the doctor's name, date, time, and location
     c.
 Create a button to cancel the appointment

+    #### Appointed Patients

+    Appointed patients will be a list of patients that the user has an appointment with.
+It will have a list of patients with the patient's name, date, time, and location.
+The user will be able to cancel the appointment.

+    1. Create a component for the PatientAppointmentCard component and mount it on the My Appointments Page

 ### Settings Context